🥇 First Place — Hermes Agent Accelerated Business Hackathon

 Everything here is real, and live right now

-A real Nous Hermes agent, in a real kernel sandbox, making real Stripe API calls in test mode — protecting ArgoBox, a production AI infrastructure platform.
-The enforcement is production-grade.
-The Stripe transactions are test-mode so no real money moves during the demo.
+A real Nous Hermes agent, in a real kernel sandbox, paying real Stripe PaymentIntents — protecting ArgoBox, a production AI infrastructure platform.
 These numbers are pulled live from the running system as you read this.

 Autonomous budget remaining